Brazilian Navy Nuclear Program: Competition for resources

-The official histories of the PNM and of the nuclear submarine project present the image of a united and cohesive force, as is customary for a military institution.
-However, competition for budget and human resources, the clash between modernizing and corporative decision-making processes (the latter defending the structure and personnel expenditures), discomfort with the program's independence and secrecy, and personality differences have already made them the dividing line of internal dissensions.
-Initially, under the administrations of Admirals Karam (1984–1985), Saboia (1985–1990), and Flores at the Ministry of the Navy, naval leadership showed a certain "condescension" toward Admiral Othon, in Flores's words, "because we understood it was the price to pay for that to move forward".
-There was resistance in the engineering area, since the project drew away human resources.
+Official histories of the PNM and of the nuclear submarine project present the image of a united and cohesive force, as is customary for a military institution.
+However, competition for budget and human resources, the clash between modernizing and corporative decision-making processes (the latter defending the structure and personnel expenditures), discomfort with the program's independence and secrecy, and mismatched personalities have already made them the dividing line of internal dissensions.
+Initially, under the administrations of Admirals Karam (1984–1985), Saboia (1985–1990), and Flores at the Navy Ministry, naval leadership showed a certain "condescension" toward Admiral Othon, in Flores's words, "because we understood it was the price to pay for it to move forward".
+There was resistance in the engineering area, since the project drained human resources.
 What made the divisions harder to reconcile was the budget drought of the 1990s.

 Despite its measures against the parallel nuclear program, the Collor administration included Admiral Flores, one of the main defenders of the nuclear submarine, who let the Navy's budget bear the burden when the federal government reduced its subsidies to the PNM.
 From 1992 to 1994, Flores moved to the Secretariat for Strategic Affairs, from where he maintained a certain level of federal support for the program.
 The difficulties came from the Navy Minister himself, Admiral Ivan da Silveira Serpa, who represented a conservative strategic conception that did not prioritize submarines.
 The nuclear project was costly, the military budget reduced, and the minister chose to focus it on renewing the surface fleet.
 Aramar continued to receive institutional funding, but the nuclear submarine was no longer a priority for either the Navy or the federal government.

 At a meeting of admirals in 1991, there was "unanimous approval of the work and achievements in the areas of uranium enrichment, the fuel cycle, and nuclear reactors", but "widespread disapproval of the ideas put forward for building the submarine, whether because of its conception or because it was being conducted outside the Navy's normal structure, especially by those who had no experience in shipbuilding", according to Admiral Mauro César Rodrigues Pereira.
-Investment funds had dropped to a little over 120 million reais, and the nuclear submarine project cost 100 million; for him, "would it be reasonable to destroy the Navy and neglect its minimal obligations in order to favor an investment that, even if entirely successful, would only materialize in fifteen or twenty years?"
+Investment funds had dropped to a little over 120 million reais, and the nuclear submarine project cost 100 million; for him, "would it be reasonable to destroy the Navy and neglect its minimal obligations to favor an investment that, even if entirely successful, would only materialize in fifteen or twenty years?"